Kue

-Kue is an Indonesian bite-sized snack or dessert food.
+Kue are bite-sized snacks or desserts originally from what is now Indonesia but have since spread throughout Southeast Asia.
 Kue is a fairly broad term in Indonesian to describe a wide variety of snacks including cakes, cookies, fritters, pies, scones, and patisserie.
 Kue are made from a variety of ingredients in various forms; some are steamed, fried or baked.
-Kue are popular snacks in Indonesia, which has the largest variety of kue.
+They are popular snacks in Indonesia, which has the largest variety of kue.
 Because of the countries' historical colonial ties, Koeé (kue) is also popular in the Netherlands.

 Indonesian kue demonstrate local native delicacies, Chinese and Indian influences, as well as European cake and pastry influences.
-For example, bakpia and kue ku are of Chinese Peranakan origin, kue putu is derived from Indian puttu, while kue bugis, klepon, nagasari, getuk, lupis and wajik are of native origin; on the other hand, lapis legit, kue cubit, kastengel, risoles and pastel are European influenced.
-In Java, traditional kue is categorized under jajan pasar (lit: "market buys" or "market munchies").
-The colourfully decorated jajan pasar is usually given as a food gift, or served to accompany tumpeng (the main dish) during traditional Javanese ceremonies.
+For example, wajik, kue bugis, klepon, nagasari, getuk, and lupis are of native origin; while bakpia and kue ku are of Chinese Peranakan origin, kue putu is derived from Indian puttu; on the other hand, lapis legit, kue cubit, kastengel, risoles and pastel are European influenced.

 Etymology

 The term "kue" is derived from Hokkien: 粿 koé.
+It is a Chinese loanword in Indonesian.
 It is also spelled as kuih in Malaysian, and kueh in Singapore.
 Kue are more often steamed than baked, and are thus very different in texture, flavour and appearance from Western cakes or puff pastries.
 Many kue are sweet, but some are savoury.